-- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help other people get through the process?

 Speak Your Mind

 When you pay your bail, you will be allowed to go home after you get discharged.
 The discharge process can take from 15 minutes to many hours.
 In simple terms, the faster you can post bail, the sooner you will be released.
 Also, how fast you get released depends on whether you’ve been given a bond amount or if a judge still needs to figure out the amount of bail to be set.
 For lesser charges, you will simply be booked and released on your own recognizance.
 When you have completed your jail sentence and are given a release date, expect to be released that morning.

 How To Turn Yourself In